mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 The second point is a little bit difficult.
 I [talked about it] yesterday.
 The second point of the ancient mirror is characterized to receive an *I* and *you* – your face, your look.
 You know, the *I* and *you* stand up right in front of the ancient mirror, which has no front, no back, no inside, no outside.
 A transparent mirror. [...]
 Certain forms reflect in it, in the common sense.
 But that ancient mirror can accept your look and my look, if you stand up – immediately.
 So you stand up and I stand up in front of that kind of mirror, and then I can see your look, and you look [and] you can see my look.
 And the two faces stand up and come together.

-And simultaneously, if you continue to look at your face and my face – if I look at your face, in the mirror...
-I think my look, my face, is penetrated into your heart.
-It becomes one.
+And simultaneously, if you continue to look at your face and my face – [and] if I look at your face in the mirror – I think my look, my face, is penetrated into your heart.
+[It becomes] one.
 In other words, my reflection and your reflection become transparent, simultaneously.

 If your reflection and my reflection are not transparent, I think that your reflection and my reflection are just dead.
 Because *I* and *you* are beings who are constantly moving, functioning, interpenetrated, [interconnected].
 In order to do this, you cannot keep your frame, so-called “my look”.
-And I cannot maintain my frame, so-called five *skandhas*, Katagiri’s frame.
-No. If I am reflected in the ancient mirror, I immediately become transparent.
+And I cannot maintain my frame, so-called five *skandhas*, Katagiri’s frame, no. If I am reflected in the ancient mirror, I immediately [become] transparent.

-But in common sense, it’s impossible to do this, because we have very strong customs to attach to the frame.
-If you don’t have a frame, we are reckless and we are restless, very restless.
+But in [the] common sense, it’s impossible to do this, because we have very strong customs to attach to the frame.
+If we don’t have a frame, we are restless, very restless.
 But in the spiritual life, I think you cannot keep your frame.
 So very naturally your frame, the frame of your five *skandhas*, are transparent, immediately.

-For instance, I [often say], the piece of wood tied to a string and revolving, turn in a circle.
+For instance, I [often say], the piece of wood tied to a string and revolving, turning in a circle.
 And then at that time, what can you see?
 Can you see the piece of wood?
 What you can see?

 **People:** Circle?

 **Katagiri Roshi:** Circle!
-But in common sense, it’s impossible to make the one piece of wood [a] circle, because it’s [the] frame of the one piece of circle.
-But when the one piece of circle starts to function, it creates circle.
+But in common sense, it’s impossible to make the one piece of wood [a] circle, because it’s [the] *frame* of the one piece of circle.
+But when [the] one piece of circle starts to function, it creates circle.
 So that means the frame of the piece of wood breaks into pieces.
 In other words, it’s *emancipated*, it’s *liberated*, originally.

 So your five *skandhas*, your six senses, are liberated, originally.
 That’s why in *Zenki*, “The Whole Works,” Dōgen Zenji says, “All sentient beings are emancipation and total manifestation.”

 So *total manifestation* is all things you can see through your eyes, ears... the form of trees you can see.
-But what is manifested beings you can see through your six senses?
+But what are manifested beings you can see through your six senses?
 Dōgen Zenji [says], they are originally liberated.
 So liberated beings manifest themselves as a form.
 Do you understand?

 That’s why if your life is reflected in the ancient mirror, you become transparent.
 It means you’re working; your life is really working with all sentient beings.
 If you always hold your frame, you never create a circle; you are nothing but a piece of wood.